microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

   ))
 ```

-Now let's get the feature vector of the new image:
+Secondly, create a dataframe with the location of the new image to match and get its feature vector into a dataframe:

 ```R
 # Now, given an image, the task is to find the best matching image